We Need You!

 Your feedback helps us maintain high standards of care within the Rothschild House Group surgeries and in the wider NHS services we all use.
 All patients have valuable feedback to share which can be done by emailing us email@example.com or by writing to us addressing the envelope to the PPG and leaving it at one of the surgeries’ receptions.

-The Patient Participation Group [PPG] is independent but works in a close and positive partnership with the Rothschild House Surgery [RHS].
-All its members are volunteers and RHS patients.
-PPG speaks for patients, bringing their concerns and experiences forward to influence the way care is delivered.
+The Patient Participation Group [PPG] is independent but works in a close and positive partnership with the Rothschild House Surgery [RHS] Group.
+All its members are volunteers and RHS Group patients.
+The PPG speaks for patients, bringing their concerns and experiences forward to influence the way care is delivered.
 One of the GPs, usually Dr. Jon Hykin and a member of the Management Team attend PPG meetings.
 It is not a forum for individual complaints which are resolved by a robust separate process – see the complaints policy.